TrungTo43/VN30-stock-price-project/README.md

     The data collection period of this study is from 2019-2021 (including the time before and during the COVID-19 epidemic).
 Although I wants to collect data in 2022 (because it is the time after the COVID-19 epidemic), the data of 2022 up to the time of completion of the study is incomplete.
 Therefore, the data of stock price in 2022 will not be crawled.

-    Questions to answer: How many groups of stocks can be classified from the stock price of VN30 companies.
+    Questions to answer: How many groups of stocks can be classified from the stock price of VN30 companies?

 2. Table of contents